ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/README.md

  ```
 ![keras_aug](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/keras_aug.PNG)

 It is a common misconception that data augmentation increases the training data size.
-The data augmentation is applied on the fly during training and a random transformation is applied every epoch.
+The data augmentation does not result in more images and the trasnformations are applied on the fly during training and a random transformation is applied every epoch.
 This way model sees a different variation of the same image on every epoch which explains why it works so well.
 Another thing to keep in mind is data augmentation is only applied on training set and not on validation or test set.
 ## Data Augmentation Results in Keras
 ![kera_sug_results](https://github.com/ajayrawatsap/Identify-a-Car-Model-with-Deep-Learning/blob/master/resources/keras_aug_results.PNG)